dchege711/Augmented_Reality/Quantitative_Research/03_Laptop-as-an-anchor_and_Two-Standalone-HoloLenses.md

       * Most of the information in these packets is of the form:
          * *63380  >  20601 Len=1432*
       * UDP has no connection setup, doesn't recover errors, nor does it guarantee message delivery.

+* Therefore, for transmitting data, UDP is the preferred protocol for the HoloLens.
+This isn't surprising considering UDP's fast nature and being less of a strain on the network.
+UDP is also favored in IoT applications.